seanlandsman/guavagenerators/README.md

 #IDEA Plugin Guava

 ## Guava Generators

-___

-This is an IDEA plugins to generate equals, hashCode and toString using Guava utilities.
+This is an IDEA(IntelliJ) plugins to generate equals, hashCode and toString using Guava utilities.

 Based on the "Live Coding a Plugin From Scratch" webinar, which can be found here:[Jet Brains Blog]( http://blogs.jetbrains.com/idea/2012/12/webinar-recording-live-coding-a-plugin-from-scratch/)